 Nakagin Capsule Tower Photographs

-The building is composed of two interconnected concrete towers that are respectively eleven and thirteen floors housing 140 self-contained prefabricated capsules.
+The building comprises two interconnected concrete towers that are respectively eleven and thirteen floors housing 140 self-contained prefabricated capsules.
 The 140 capsules are hung off the concrete towers that contain the vertical communications.
 The units are identical, prefabricated steel cells filled with a bath unit, conditioning system, and color television.
 Built-in Osaka, they were transported to Tokyo by truck.
 The assembly time for each capsule took three hours.
 Within one month, the capsules were all sold.